Ship live translations

 Voice Training & Cloning

-Clone a voice from browser mic recordings (base64-encoded audio blobs).
+Clone a voice from base64-encoded browser mic recordings.

-Clone a voice from YouTube URL via yt-dlp & ffmpeg (extracts N×30s clips).
+Clone a voice from a YouTube video using yt-dlp & ffmpeg extraction.

 Clear the hallucination log.